Geo-Moan/PyShell/README.md

-# rShell
+# PyShell
-A mini operating system made for running ruby programs on top of it
+A mini operating system made for running python programs on top of it.
+The OS and the base programs are in this repository.